 Carrolade - During World War Two the government instigated a massive publicity campaign to educate people about coping with food shortages and advising on suitable alternatives.
-A homemade drink called Carrolade, made up from the juices of carrots and Swede (Rutabaga) grated and squeezed through a piece of muslin, clearly no one thought of just plain carrot juice!
+A homemade drink called Carrolade was invented, made up from the juices of carrots and Swede (Rutabaga) grated and squeezed through a piece of muslin, clearly no one thought of just plain carrot juice!

 Visit Carrots in World War Two here.

 Makes: 6 servings Prep time: 15 minutes Chill: 2 to 24 hours Cook: 30 minutes

 1 lb. carrots, peeled and cut into chunks

 2 cups water 3 cups pineapple juice and/or unsweetened white grape juice

 3/4 cup lemon juice Cold water Ice Lemon wedges

 1. In a medium saucepan combine carrots and water.
 Bring to boiling; reduce heat and cover.
 Simmer for 30 minutes or until very tender.
 Cool slightly; transfer mixture to a blender.
 Add 1 cup of the pineapple juice.
 Cover and blend until smooth.

 2. Transfer to a pitcher or plastic beverage container.
 Stir in remaining pineapple juice and lemon juice.
 Cover and chill 2 to 24 hours.
 (Mixture may thicken upon standing; stir in 1 to 2 cups water to desired consistency.)